sadeemAhmed/RetrieveLastCommand/README.md

 # TASK2 : Robot Control Panel

 This project is a web-based control panel for a robot.
-It allows users to control the robot's movements using a joystick interface and stop the robot with a dedicated button.
+It allows users to control the robot's movements using a joystick🕹️ interface and stop the robot with a dedicated button.
 The commands are sent to a backend server and stored in a database for further processing.
 The project is divided into two pages: one for controlling the robot and another for retrieving the latest command.

 ## Table of Contents⚙️
 - [Project Description](#project-description)